The DIA Inclusive Innovation Lab is self-sustainable since the end of 2016.

 Description

 The Trust launched the first DIA Lab during the 2015 Summit of the Americas with support from CAF-Development bank of Latin America.
-The DIA Lab for Inclusive Innovation opened doors in the first quarter of 2016 in Santa Catarina, Nuevo León, Mexico, aiming to empower a new generation of innovators and entrepreneurs through access to cutting-edge technology and innovation curricula.
-Participants are able to acquire creativity acceleration skills by learning from 5 innovation hubs: Dream, Shape, Make, Link, and Venture.
-DIA fosters innovation and aims to activate the hidden talents of young people in the region.
+The DIA Lab for Inclusive Innovation opened doors in the first quarter of 2016 in Santa Catarina, Nuevo León, Mexico, aiming to empower a new generation of innovators and entrepreneurs through access to technology and innovation curricula.

 Project purpose